-We would generally recommend a completion date of 5-6 weeks.
 Court sits every Friday afternoon although if you are buying Share Transfer property this can complete on any day of the week.
 It is important to work out times with removal companies regarding vacating your property on time and access time to your new property.
 Our agents can help liaise with all parties to come to an agreement on access times.
 Access is generally granted or agreed within 24 hours of completion.

 We would recommend instructing a surveyor to provide a survey on your proposed property within 24hrs of your offer being accepted.
 If you are borrowing from a lender, please consult with them as not all local surveyors are approved by all lenders.
 Their lead times can often vary depending on which survey you choose -

 This is the most basic report which simply provides satisfaction to the bank or building society about the value of the property against the lending amount.
 This report usually takes 2 working days.

 This is the middle-of-the-road option.
 It will provide you with a general report as to the condition of the premises and may provide some practical pointers as to the repairs that should be carried out.
 If some repairs are required, the bank may make it a condition of the mortgage that the repairs are carried out within a number of months after the purchase.
 It will also provide an accurate valuation of the property which will be relied upon by the bank.